GyroSuperintelligence/BabyLM/guides/Genetics.md

 - `thread_uuid`: UUID of active thread
 - `thread_file_key`: 256-byte key for encrypting the current thread
 - `M`: Pattern Metadata
-- `current_thread_keys`: List of dictionaries for the active thread
+- `current_thread_keys`: An in-memory list of `GeneKeysMetadata` dictionaries for the current session.
+This acts as a write-buffer that is flushed to the persistent, append-only Gene Key file (`gene-<uuid>.ndjson.enc` or `gene-<uuid>.ndjson`) when the thread is saved or closed.
 - `pattern_index`: Index of patterns to thread locations for fast retrieval

 #### 4.5.1 Thread Lifecycle Operations